Find and fix writing mistakes instantly

-Which of the following sentences sound better to you?
+Which of the following sentences sounds better to you?

 Most likely you prefer the second sentence.
 But why is this the case?
 After all, there’s only one difference between the sentences—the word because.
 It’s this word and others like it, known as subordinating conjunctions, that give readers crucial background information.

 Before you continue with this article, it’s important to have a grasp of joining word fundamentals.
-This informative site gives all the background information you need.
+This informative site gives all the background information you need on what a subordinating conjunction is and the subordinating conjunction definition.
 Return here once you have the basics down.

 What is a subordinating conjunction?
 See if you can determine which word joins two clauses in the sentences below.